What does “ryouri” mean in Japanese?

 The kanji expression of “ryouri” consists of the following two characters:

-- 料 : a kanji character widely used in Japanese words related to the act of measuring.
+- 料 : a kanji character used to refer to the act of measuring.

-- 理 : a kanji character used to express the act of organizing or perhaps putting things in order.
+- 理 : a kanji character used to refer to the act of organizing or perhaps putting things in order.

-From these two kanji characters, we can understand that “ryouri” literally means ‘measuring and organizing’.
-This literal interpretation is not in line with the meanings, but still makes sense, I think.
-In the Japanese language, cooking is considered as the act of measuring and organizing food.
+From these two kanji characters, we can understand that “ryouri” literally means ‘measuring and organizing’ in Japanese.
+This literal interpretation is not in line with the actual meanings, but still makes sense, I think.
+In Japanese, cooking is considered as the act of measuring and organizing food.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “ryouri” through the detailed kanji check above.

-Then, let me explain how to use “ryouri” through the example sentences below.
+So far, I’ve explained the definition and meanings of “ryouri” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “cooking” in Japanese